 The objective of the MSA is to determine whether the mitigation strategies developed for Order EA-12-049 can still be implemented given the reevaluated hazard levels.
-If it was determined that the mitigation strategies could not be implemented for the reevaluated hazard levels, the MSA could provide other options such as performing additional evaluations, modifying existing mitigation strategies, or developing alternate mitigation strategies or targeted mitigation strategies to address the reevaluated hazard levels.
+If it was determined that the mitigation strategies could not be implemented for the reevaluated hazard levels, the MSA could provide other options such as performing additional evaluations, modifying existing mitigation strategies, or developing alternate mitigation strategies or targeted mitigation strategies to address the reevaluated hazard levels at Salem.
 The process used to develop the MSAs was provided in Appendices G and H of NEI 12-06, as endorsed by the NRC in JLD-ISG-2012-01 (Reference 7.5).

 Both a flood hazard MSA (Reference 7.6) and a seismic hazard MSA (Reference 7.8) were provided by the licensee.
-The NRC staff reviewed the MSA submittals and issued staff assessments (References 7.7 and 7.9) documenting its review.
-The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated hazard conditions at Clinton.
-Oversight of the modifications to strategies resulting from the MSAs will be included in the longer-term oversight of mitigation strategies through the ROP.
+A regulatory audit (Reference 7.10) was performed for the seismic MSA and the audit results are documented in the applicable staff assessment.
+The NRC staff reviewed the MSA submittals, and issued staff assessments (References 7.7 and 7.9) documenting its review.
+The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated hazard conditions.
+Oversight of any changes to existing mitigation strategies, or new strategies, resulting from the MSAs will be included in the longer-term oversight of mitigation strategies through the ROP.